jorge-sanz/Ropes/README.md

 * José Luis Martín Martín

 ## WhatIAmDoingInUniveristy
-This repository is part of a list of (University projects)[https://github.com/jorge-sanz/WhatIAmDoingInUniversity].
+This repository is part of a list of [University projects](https://github.com/jorge-sanz/WhatIAmDoingInUniversity).